 Depreciation and cost segregation

-If you use the property personally for more than 14 days (or 10% of rental days), it is classified as a "vacation home," limiting your deductions.
-Expenses must be prorated between personal and rental use.
-A detailed COA allows you to categorize "100% Business" expenses (such as advertising) versus "Shared" expenses (such as mortgage interest and utilities) that require proration.
+If you use the property personally for more than 14 days (or 10% of rental days, whichever is greater), the IRS classifies it as a “vacation home.”This limits deductible losses and requires expenses to be prorated between personal and rental use.

 Review a checklist of rental property deductions to ensure your accounts capture every opportunity, from rental property repair tax deduction items to travel costs.
 Understanding vacation rental tax rules and Airbnb qualified business income (QBI) requires data that only a granular COA can provide.

-Common COA mistakes and how to avoid them
+Common COA mistakes STR hosts make (and how to avoid them)

 Even experienced investors fall into traps that compromise their financial clarity.
 The most common error is commingling personal and business funds.
 Using a personal card for a "quick" repair purchase creates a bookkeeping nightmare.
-Always use a business bank account for llc to keep transactions clean at the source.
+Always use a business bank account for an LLC to keep transactions clean at the source.

-Another mistake is over-complicating the chart of accounts for rental property business structures.
+Another mistake is overcomplicating the chart of accounts for rental-property business structures.
 While granularity is good, creating a new account for every single vendor (e.g., "Home Depot" instead of "Repairs & Maintenance") makes reports unreadable.
-Stick to broad categories for the COA and use "Payee" or "Vendor" fields for specifics.
+Stick to broad COA categories and use the "Payee" or "Vendor" fields for specifics.

 Finally, failing to update the COA leads to tax errors.
 If you start offering "experiences" or new amenities, your accounts must reflect these new income streams and costs.
 A static COA typically results in a large, unhelpful "Miscellaneous" account at year-end.

-The future of STR accounting: AI, automation, and COA
+The future of STR Accounting: AI, automation, and COA in 2026

-The landscape of short-term rental accounting is shifting rapidly in 2026.
-Artificial intelligence adoption among operators has surged to 84% according to recent industry data, transforming how data is processed.
+The landscape of accounting for Airbnb is shifting rapidly in 2026.
 Modern accounting is no longer about manual data entry; it is about reviewing AI-categorized transactions.

-When evaluating rental accounting software, prioritize systems that integrate banking and bookkeeping.
-This eliminates the need for data feeds that break or delay information.
-For investors scaling their holdings, using property portfolio management software that handles both long-term and short-term rentals ensures you have a single source of truth for your entire portfolio.
+When you plan to scale your STR holdings, consider using a property portfolio management software that handles both long-term and short-term rentals to maintain a single source of truth for your entire portfolio.

 FAQs